-The question of whether a landlord can prohibit satellite dishes has come up several times in the last year: in private correspondence, at two events, and in last month’s review of LegalZoom.
+The question of whether a landlord can prohibit satellite dishes has come up several times in the last year: in private correspondence, at two events, and in a review of LegalZoom.

 On July 6, 2017, MassLandlords received a pleasant but unsolicited communication from Steve Hill, President of the Satellite Broadcast and Communications Association (SBCA).
 Steve said, “We have a number of valuable resources available to help your organization understand the federal regulations and avoid disputes.”